ravi2katre/desktop-app-pos/README.md

 #Desk Top POS App
 Anguler5 + Electron + sqlite3
-Project is incomplete please use in your won risk
+Project is incomplete please use in your own risk